blawson69/DoorMaster/README.md

 You can re-label the doors and [switches](#switches) to better represent the object in use.
 For instance, a door may be a porthole or a stone slab.
 A switch might actually be a floor tile that gets depressed, or a statue's arm that works as a lever.
 To change labels, click the current label and provide a new one.

 ### Pinging Tokens
 You may have door elements scattered across your map, particularly when using [switches](#switches) and [lock tokens](#lock-tokens).
 To enable location of all elements of a door, a map pin icon link (📍) is located next to the State, Switch, and External Lock output in the Status window to ping the door, switch and lock tokens, respectively.
+This ping is visible to the GM only.

 ## Configuration